lizzy596/Node_Server_Deconstructed/README.md

-Token Based Authentication Workflow:
+**Token Based Authentication Workflow:**

-1. When a user successfully registers/logs in a short-lived access token and longer-lived refresh token are generated and returned in the response.
+1. Upon a successful registration or login two jwt tokens are generated, a short-lived access token and longer-lived refresh token, they are then returned in the response.
-2. The access token is stored in memory on both web and mobile apps and the refresh token is stored in secure storage on the device for mobile apps and in an http-only cookie on web apps (but what about cookie that will stored on mobile apps?).
+2. The access token is stored in memory on both web and mobile apps and the refresh token is stored in secure storage on the device for mobile apps and in an http-only cookie on web apps (but what about cookie that will stored on mobile apps?--even though cookies can be set on mobile devices, ios tends to destory cookies before the time the developer sets (this is potentially resolved by setting a maxAge on the cookie)).
 3. When the user attempts to access to a protected route, the access token accompanies the request in the request headers as a bearer token.
-4. The request then hits the auth middleware where it is verified against the server held secret, if the token  was indeed issued by the server the token payload is decoded and if a valid user is found in the database, that user id is added to the request object for use during the request life cycle.
+4. The request then hits the auth middleware where the jwt is extracted from the header, its verified against the server held secret to determine if the token  was indeed issued by the server and is still valid the token payload is decoded and if a valid user is found in the database with appropriate permissions to access a given resource, that user id is added to the request object for use during the request life cycle.
 5.When the access token expires a timer expires on the client side, triggering a When user logs out: